bhaktadash248/data-structure/README.md

 5. Given a sorted array of integers, write a function called search, that accepts a value and returns the index where the value passed to the function is located.
 If the value is not found, return -1
+6. write factorial of a number using recusively